codecraftuk/codecraftuk.github.io/_posts/2017-02-01-patterns-guided-conversation.md

 ---
 layout: post
-title: Patterns: A Guided Conversation
+title: "Patterns: A Guided Conversation"
 description: For our February event, we're going to have a Guided Conversation about patterns.
-7pm, Thursday 16th February, The Raven.
+7pm, Thursday 16th February, at The Raven.
 ---

 For our February event, we're going to have a [Guided Conversation](http://guidedconversations.org/) about Patterns.
 The idea of Patterns appear throughout various strands of software history and software craftsmanship practice,